 Each faculty member serving on a MQ/EQ Committee will be expected to participate in regularly scheduled trainings prior to screening and interviewing of candidates.

-Evaluate equivalency applications prior to the screening of job candidates.
+Evaluate equivalency applications prior to interviewing job candidates.

 Evaluate equivalency guided by the following:

 Any candidate applying under the provision of equivalency shall have his/her application material forwarded to the appropriate MQ/EQ Committee for evaluation prior to the interview.